Who is Adam Warlock in Guardians of the Galaxy Vol. 3?

 Throughout Guardians of the Galaxy Vol. 2 (2017) Star-Lord and his crew have a series of run-ins with Ayesha, the Golden High Priestess of a race of beings known as the Sovereign.
 Exacerbated by embarrassing defeats at the hands of the Guardians, Ayesha is seen observing a birthing cocoon during one of the film’s numerous mid-credit scenes.
 Ayesha reveals that the being inside the cocoon is the next step in the evolutionary process.
 “I think I shall call him Adam,” she says.

-Adam will be played by Will Poulter in Guardians of the Galaxy Vol. 3.
-Poulter is known for his role as Gally in the Maze Runner film series.
+Adam is played by Will Poulter in Guardians of the Galaxy Vol. 3.
+Poulter is probably best known for his role as Gally in the Maze Runner film series.
 He was initially cast as Pennywise for the 2017 film It, but dropped out due to scheduling conflicts.
-Many people will also know Poulter as the face of the “You guys are getting paid” teenager seen in the popular internet meme.
-This image of him is taken from the 2014 film We’re The Millers.
+Many people will also know Poulter as the face of the “You guys are getting paid” meme, an image taken from the 2014 film We’re The Millers.

-The first trailer for Guardians of the Galaxy Vol.3 just dropped, giving us a brief look at Poulter as Adam Warlock.
 The MCU version of Adam has golden skin and light hair, just like his comic book counterpart.
-Curiously, there appears to be a gem on his forehead.
-In the comics this was the Soul Gem (known as the Soul Stone within the MCU), but that was destroyed in Avengers: Endgame (2019).
+Curiously, there appears to be a gem on his forehead, though its presence is never explained.
+In the comics this was the Soul Gem (known as the Soul Stone within the MCU), but in the MCU, that was destroyed in Avengers: Endgame (2019).
 The MCU version of Vision also had the Soul Stone in his forehead, borrowing that bit of backstory from Adam’s origin.

 Where can I learn more about Adam Warlock?